johno/pixyll/_posts/2022-01-04-sole_proprietrship_vs_llc.md

 They are only allowed to take from assets belonging to the company and can’t touch what’s yours.

 This _limited_ liability protection is only effective when you clearly distinguish between business and personal finances.
-By doing this, the company stands alone as its own entity with its own profits/losses, property, and debts.
+By doing this, the company stands alone as its own entity, with its own profits/losses, property, and debts.

 The LLC is a completely separate entity from its Members(s).